-- Extremely high temperatures may cause damage to the materials of construction of the pH sensor.
+- Extremely high temperatures may damage the materials of the pH sensor.

-Are you measuring pure water or is there hydrofluoric acid in the process?
+Are you measuring pure water or is there any hydrofluoric acid present within the process?

-- Standard pH sensors will not perform for long in these environments and will lead to inaccurate pH measurements.
-For these process environments Sensorex has specially designed versions of our industrial pH sensors for low conductivity (-LC) or applications where hydrofluoric acid (-HF) is present.
+- Standard pH sensors will not perform for the long term in these types of environments and will lead to inaccurate pH measurements.
+For these process environments, Sensorex has specially designed versions of our industrial pH sensors for low conductivity (-LC) or applications where hydrofluoric acid (-HF) is present.

 Are there any known ground loop issues?

-- With process pH sensors, a ground loop is an unwanted electrical current path in the system where stray signals cause interference in the pH measurement.
-If this is a known issue, you will want to use a pH sensor that has a solution ground electrode to handle this stray voltage in the process system.
+- With process pH sensors, a ground loop is an unwanted electrical current path, in the system, where stray signals cause interference in the pH measurement.
+If this is a recognized issue, you will want to use a pH sensor that has a solution ground electrode to handle this stray voltage in the process system.
 The Sensorex S8000 modular pH sensor has this as a popular measurement option.

 What is your preferred price point for a process pH sensor?

-This is always the golden question, but it is important to consider the value in different styles of pH sensors when making your decision.
+This is always the golden question, but is also important to consider the value in different styles of pH sensors while making your decision.

-To assist with weighing features and value versus price, Sensorex has developed a tiered offering based on application needs that will help you make the best choice when considering industrial process pH sensors.
+To assist with weighing features and value versus price, Sensorex has developed a tiered offering based off of applicational needs that will benefit you while making the best choice when considering industrial process pH sensors.